Headteachers speak of academisation benefits after final three secondary schools under council control apply to become academies

 “Becoming an academy has given the school more choice, greater freedom and more support in terms of educational, legal, financial and HR matters.”

-Andrew Truby, who is a National Leader of Education and executive headteacher at St Wilfrid’s Primary School, in Millhouses, and St Thomas of Canterbury, in Meadowhead, has also seen his schools flourish.
+Andrew Truby, who is a National Leader of Education and executive headteacher at St Wilfrid’s Primary School, in Millhouses, and St Thomas of Canterbury, in Meadowhead, has also seen his schools go from strength to strength.

 He said: “Since converting to academy status, our schools have gone from strength to strength, being judged as outstanding, establishing a nursery and being designated as a national teaching school.
 Learning Unlimited TSA is now a leading teaching school in the region.